“You are empowering other people’s lives and that makes it all worthwhile.”

 “If I’m feeling down I remember the time when one person who finds it difficult to communicate started reeling off a list of words and it took me by surprise.
-Someone else wrote the first letter of his name; it’s inspiring!”
+Someone else wrote the first letter of his name, it’s inspiring!”

 “You need to have an open mind.
-I didn’t use to think that it would be for me but it has come very naturally.
-It’s tiring but rewarding.
+I wasn’t sure if it would be for me, but it has come very naturally.
+It’s tiring but rewarding at the same time.
 It makes you feel really good about yourself.”

 If you want more information or an informal chat with the team to see if a career in care could be for you, give us a call on 0300 303 9150 or email email@example.com